awsdocs/aws-iot-sitewise-user-guide/doc_source/update-attribute-values.md

      + `doubleValue`
      + `integerValue`
      + `stringValue`
    + `timestamp` – A structure that contains the current Unix epoch time in seconds, `timeInSeconds`\.
-AWS IoT SiteWise rejects any data points with timestamps older than 15 minutes in the past or newer than 5 minutes in the future\.
+AWS IoT SiteWise rejects any data points with timestamps older than 7 days in the past or newer than 5 minutes in the future\.

    For more information about how to prepare a payload for [BatchPutAssetPropertyValue](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_BatchPutAssetPropertyValue.html), see [Ingesting data using the AWS IoT SiteWise API](ingest-api.md)\.